camunda/camunda-docs-static/get-started/content/cmmn11/project-setup.md

 # The Process Application Class

-Next, you need to create a package, e.g., `org.camunda.bpm.getstarted.loanapproval`, and add a Process Application class to it.
+Next, you need to create a package, e.g., `org.camunda.bpm.getstarted.cmmn.loanapproval`, and add a Process Application class to it.
 The Process Application class constitutes the interface between your application and the process engine.

 ```java
 package org.camunda.bpm.getstarted.cmmn.loanapproval;